Aachen Chapel of Hungary: Hungarian treasures and the Chapel of Hungary today

 Nowadays, the Chapel of Hungary is located to the right of the main entrance as you enter the main cathedral.
-The chapel, which, like the cathedral, is in excellent condition, is now an intimate space for quiet prayer in the church.
+Like the cathedral, the chapel is well-preserved and is used as a space for quiet prayer.

 Statue of Saint Stephen

 In the cathedral garden stands a bronze statue of King Saint Stephen.
 The work, created by Imre Varga, was donated by Hungary in connection with the 1993 Heiligtumsfahrt pilgrimage, held as part of the series of Aachen pilgrimages organized every seven years.
 The statue was inaugurated by Prime Minister József Antall, accompanied by Hungarian pilgrims.